gurui7913/AC_UrbanSafetyPerceptionModelling/README.md

 > **How do spatial configuration (connectivity, accessibility) and visual environment (greenery, sky openness) jointly influence pedestrians' perceived safety in London streetscapes — and do these relationships follow linear or non-linear patterns?**

-We operationalize this through a four-predictor regression framework using crowdsourced pairwise safety scores (Place Pulse 2.0) as ground truth.
+I operationalize this through a four-predictor regression framework using crowdsourced pairwise safety scores (Place Pulse 2.0) as ground truth.
 We hypothesize that **polynomial terms and cross-modal interaction effects** will reveal threshold dynamics invisible to linear models — specifically that mid-range values of integration and visual openness, not extremes, correlate with highest perceived safety.

 ---